kdiffin/swagtask/README.md

     - [x] fix the n+1 problem with author info

   - [x] fix the workflow

     - [x] make all queries work with roles and vaults
     - [x] change constraints of uniqueness to include vaults

   - [x] add redirect to tasks/vault filter on tag id click
   - [x] [golang standards project layout](https://github.com/golang-standards/project-layout) conform to this structure ![example](./mds/code-structure.md)
   - [x] ALWAYS Update the updated_now fields so its actually true
   - [x] order everything by created_at
   - [x] add RBAC to the tag CUD operations as per ![example](./mds/flow.jpeg)
   - [x] !!! add a vault middleware which gives the vault depending on if the route is the shared one or the default one, cuz rn its only default

   - [ ] add vaults page

     - [x] fix bug where you cant see the people connected to the vaults
     - [x] fix bug where i can see other peoples tasks at /tasks
     - [x] fix bug where i can edit other peoples vaults without being owner
     - [x] add removing collaborators if ur owner
     - [x] stop 1 user from having multiple entries of a role (I already implemented that security measure, I guess im not that dumb after all.)
     - [x] fix that one stupid bug where an owner can remove themselves as a collaborator

+  - **I'm gonna do this boring shit later, going a bit forward so i can do websockets**
   - [ ] Error handling, SQL, better authz
     - [ ] ADD RBAC AND RLS INSTEAD OF THIS BS EXISTS SHIT!
     - [ ] take a look at whole codebase sql and search for security issues before proceeding